twilio-professional-services/clear-long-lived-channels/README.md

 ## Overview

 This function (eventstream.js) serves as a webhook endpoint and listens to Twilio event stream updates to receive the latest status of the channel, including task status and the corresponding timestamp.
 After receiving these data from event stream in real time, the function will create or update the document under Twilio Sync.
 In this design, one chat channel SID relates one document in Twilio Sync Service, upcoming task status update will only update the Sync Doc if it already exists without creating new document.
+A task router event contains the task information, which itself contains the chat channel SID that the task associates with, the function retrives the channel SID and makes it as an identifier of this sync doc.

 <img src="https://user-images.githubusercontent.com/82540340/127408108-24bc4a14-5c32-48cd-aca7-1f71961fd49e.png">